 Emory’s access to a large and varied patient population provides residents and fellows with intriguing and often unique training opportunities.
 Our goal is to cultivate a program dedicated to excellent teaching in the context of superb clinical care.
-Emory Department of Medicine residents routinely receive a 100-percent pass rate on the American Board of Internal Medicine (ABIM) exam, a reflection of our commitment to excellence.
-Our faculty, fellows, and residents also conduct a significant portion of clinical teaching at the Emory University School of Medicine.
+Our internal medicine residency program routinely receives 100-percent resident satisfaction scores for overall experience and variety of clinical exposures.

 EUHM Morning Report: What is the diagnostic approach and management of pleural effusion?